The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

 Answer: The run times for insertion and deletion is constant `0(1)` and accessing from  linked lists are linear`0(n)` because you will have to traverse the entire to access the element you are looking for.

 **4. What is an abstract data type?**
 Answer: An abstract data type are definitions of data and operations but do not have implementation details.
-For example if a user look at his Iphone he will see what his is know as a UI(User Interface) but under the hood of the Iphone, the implementation is just a bunch of class and function that makes the easier and user friendly to use.
+For example if a user look at his Iphone he will see what his is know as a UI(User Interface) but under the hood of the Iphone, the implementation is just a bunch of classes and functions that makes the easier and user friendly to use.

 ### Coding Challenges
 1. Implement a `LinkedList` class.
 Be sure to implement all listed class methods in `linkedlist.py`.